Fox–Wisconsin Waterway: History prior to modifications

 The reach served as a highway for Native American peoples and, later, European explorers and fur traders both indigenous and European.
 They used the Fox and Wisconsin rivers as a primary highway between the Great Lakes and Mississippi River.
 In fact, it was the most heavily traveled of all the portages between the Great Lakes and Mississippi watersheds.
 From the Portage, one could travel north to nearly Lake Superior along the Upper Wisconsin River, west to the Mississippi along the Lower Wisconsin River, or northeast along the Fox River to Lake Michigan.
 Other watersheds, such as the Wolf River to north central Wisconsin or the Rock River to the Illinois country, were within easy distance.

-In the 17th century the area was dominated by a number of tribes, Ho Chunk (Winnebago), Menominee, Kickapoo and Chippewa tribes among them.
+In the 17th century the area was dominated by a number of tribes, Ho-Chunk, Menominee, Kickapoo and Ojibwe tribes among them.

 The earliest French explorers were Father Marquette and Joliet in the summer of 1673.
 The French controlled the area for roughly 100 years until the end of the French and Indian War.
-Pressures from the French colonization of the eastern St Lawrence River and Great Lakes region eventually forced Fox and Sac tribes to the region, displacing the original tribes.
-The Fox and Sac, realizing the importance of the Waterway, set up toll stations at portage locations.
-The French, resentful of lost trade, engaged the Fox in a series of wars known as the Fox Wars.
+Pressures from the French colonization of the eastern St Lawrence River and Great Lakes region eventually forced the Sauk and Meskwaki peoples to the region, displacing the original tribes.
+The Sauk and Meskwaki, realizing the importance of the Waterway, set up toll stations at portage locations.
+The French, resentful of lost trade, engaged the Meskwaki in a series of wars known as the Fox Wars.

 French traders dominated the Waterway.
 They set up forts or settlements at La Baye (Green Bay), Portage (eventually Fort Winnebago), and Prairie du Chien.
 Their influence is apparent from the remaining place names and features: Prairie du Chien, Portage, De Pere, and Lake Butte des Morts to name a few.
 In fact, property in parts of Prairie du Chien, Portage, Kaukauna and Green Bay, all along the Waterway, still use French long-lot descriptions.
 All four cities are among the oldest in Wisconsin and the region.

 The British officially controlled the area until the end of the American Revolutionary War and nominally until the end of the War of 1812, after which the American government was in firm control.
 The Fox were not totally displaced from the Waterway until 1832, when American troops forced them out during the Blackhawk War.